zasadnyy-inc/v-zasadnyy-com/app/_posts/2012-11-04-abs-maven-eclipse-integration.markdown

 Now we need to download and add to our project dependencies [ActionbarBarSherlock](http://actionbarsherlock.com/).

-Latest version of the library always is available in project [download page](http://actionbarsherlock.com/download.html).
+Latest version of the library always is available in the project [download page](http://actionbarsherlock.com/download.html).
 When it's ready, unzip archive, copy `library` folder to your project root and rename it to `actionbarsherlock`:

 ![image]({{site.baseurl}}/img/posts/abs-maven-eclipse-integration/my-android-project-1.png)